 To determine the stability of the periodic geodesics of the full tractoid with $u\in[0,+\infty[$, we work in the Poincaré half-plane, since there is a one-to-one correspondence between geodesics on the actual tractoid and in the Poincaré half-plane where their expression is simpler (cf. Sec. \ref{subsec_2_2}).

-There exist only two families of geodesics, the vertical lines $x =\,$constant and the arc circles with the center on the $x$-axis $y=0$.
+There exist only two families of geodesics, the vertical lines $x =\,$constant and arcs of circles with center on the $x$-axis $y=0$.
 A trajectory on the tractoid cannot switch from one kind of geodesics to the other one.
 Indeed, when moving along a straight-line geodesic, the ray is reflected back at $y = 1$, while a ray evolving on a circular-arc type geodesic circle does not impinge the line $y = 1$ perpendicularly.
-Therefore, arc circles are the only way to obtain periodic geodesics.
+Therefore, arc of circles are the only way to obtain periodic geodesics.

-Since the angles before and after reflection are the same, the ray propagates along a periodic array of identical arcs.
+Since the angles before and after reflection are the same, the ray propagates along a periodic array of identical circular arcs.
 An example is depicted in Fig. \ref{fig:schema_PG}.
 Thus, periodic trajectories are uniquely identified by a pair of positive, relatively prime integers $(M,P)$ where $M$ is the number of bounces on the boundary $y = 1$ and $P$ is the winding number, that is, the number of complete rotations of $2\pi$ around the tractoid.
-Thus, the periodic geodesics on the tractoid have the same structure than periodic orbits of the flat disk.
+Thus, the periodic geodesics on the tractoid have the same structure as periodic orbits of the flat disk.

 The length $L_{M, P}$ of the $(M, P)$-periodic geodesic as well as $\theta_{M, P}$ the angle between the line $y=1$ and the geodesic at the reflection point read (cf. Fig. \ref{fig:schema_PG} for the notations):